Lecture notes on the formation and early evolution of planetary systems: Planet Formation

 \subsubsection{Overview of terrestrial planet formation}

 We conclude the discussion of terrestrial planet formation by summarizing briefly the main stages of the process: \begin{itemize} \item[1.]
 Dust particles agglomerate to form, eventually, planetesimals.
-Initially this almost certainly occurs via pairwise collisions, though how (or whether) this process can continues to work for cm to meter scale particles remains somewhat murky.
-Gravitational instability may allow a bypass of these tricky sizes. \item[2.]
+Initially this occurs via pairwise collisions, though how (or whether) this process can continues to work for cm to meter scale particles remains somewhat murky.
+Gravitational instability, probably initiated by the streaming instability, may allow a bypass of these tricky sizes. \item[2.]
 Growth beyond planetesimals occurs via direct collisions, with an increasing role for gravitational focusing as masses become larger.
+Pebble accretion contributes to growth, by an amount that depends upon the abundance and size of surviving small solids.
 Dynamical friction keeps the velocity dispersion of the most massive bodies low.
-A phase of runaway growth occurs in which a few bodies grow rapidly at the expense of the rest. \item[3.]
+A phase of runaway growth may occur in which a few bodies grow rapidly at the expense of the rest. \item[3.]
 Runaway growth ceases once the largest bodies become massive enough to stir up the planetesimals in their vicinity.
 A phase of {\em oligarchic growth} ensues, in which the largest objects grow more slowly than they did during runaway growth, but still more rapidly than small bodies \cite{kokubo98,thommes03}.
 Growth continues in this mode until the isolation mass is approached, at which point growth slows further. \item[4.]
 Further evolution occurs as a result of collisions between the initially relatively isolated planetary embryos left over after oligarchic growth.
 The embryos are perturbed onto crossing orbits due to the influence of the giant planets and mutual secular resonances \cite{chambers98}.
 The final assembly of the terrestrial planets takes around 100~Myr, with the predicted configuration varying depending upon the assumed surface density of planetesimals and existence (or not) of giant planets \cite{kokubo06,levison03,raymond05}.
 In the Solar System, one of the final impacts on the Earth is widely considered to have given rise to the ejection of enough mass into orbit to subsequently form the Moon \cite{canup04}. \end{itemize} The dominant uncertainties in theoretical models for terrestrial planet formation are arguably found during stage 1 --- the formation of planetesimals.
 It is also true that most simulations of the late stages of terrestrial planet formation lead to planetary properties (such as the eccentricity, and the mass of Mars compared to the other terrestrial planets) that differ somewhat from those observed in the Solar System.
 Thus, although there is general confidence that the basic physics of terrestrial planet formation is understood, it is clear that current models do not include all of the ingredients needed to accurately match Solar System constraints \citep{raymond09}.